JeffreySarnoff/AdjacentFloats.jl/README.md

 ### notes
 These routines return +/-Inf when given +/-Inf.
 That differs from nextfloat(-Inf) == -realmax(), prevfloat(Inf) == realmax()
 (prevfloat(Inf)==Inf makes more sense to me, and likely is more helpful).

-And they step twice when given values of very small magnitude (see paper).
+And they may step as much as two times when given values of very small magnitude (see paper).

 The alternative implementation, converting to [U]Int and adding/subtracting 1,
 returns NaN when given +/-Inf; and checking for Inf adds branching.